massgov/calculators/UI/BenefitsCalculator/docs/README.md

 # Unemployment Benefits calculator documentation
 Use this documentation to learn where the formulas live and how the calculator formula was created.
 ## Calculator Logic
+The calculator takes in up to 4 inputs from the user for each of their quarterly wages, and tells the user if they are eligible to receive benefits or not.
+If they may be eligible to receive benefits, the calulator tells the user: (1) weekly benefit amount, (2) number of weeks they'll receive benefits, and (3) maximum benefit credit amount.
 The main logic of the calculator lives in these files:
 - [Variables](../src/data/variables.json)
 - [Input](../src/components/Form/index.js)